chingu-voyages/v37-geckos-team-04/README.md

 ## Features

-- See a graphic visualizations of your sleeping habits
+- See graphic visualizations of your sleeping habits
 - See how your mood changes as your sleeping habits change
 - View a history of all your sleep data in table